h2oai/h2o-meetups/2015_01_27_GLM/README.md

 There will be time for questions at the event.

-After conclusion of the event, please send questions to <h2ostream@googlegroups.com>.
+After the event concludes, please send questions to <h2ostream@googlegroups.com>.

 ---